stevedatadog/katacoda-scenarios/api-automation-iac/assets/lms/1-about-datadog-api/about-automation.md

 The possibilities are limited only by your imagination.
 Can you think of repetitive or time consuming Datadog tasks that you or your team perform that could be automated using the Datadog API?

-## API clients, libraries, and tools
+## HTTP clients, libraries, and tools
 There are several ways that you can communicate with the Datadog API.
 Below are some of the most common.

 ### HTTP clients